• Improve this Doc

 netx(ddg-template-defconf)# filter-action DROP

-1. Setting rule basic configuration.
+1. Setting basic rule configuration:

 netx# ddos-guard rule 010ntp